-Dye sublimation is changing the way we print in the sign and banner industry.
+Dye sublimation is changing the way we print in the sign, banner and fabric industry.
 This modern method of printing allows businesses to expand what they print on, as well as produce higher quality products.

 What is Dye Sublimation Printing?

-Dye sublimation is a transformative method of printing that takes your image and transfers it onto a polyester or polyester coated fabric using heat.
-Sublimation banner printing creates more durable products because it imbeds the ink directly into the surface.
+Dye sublimation is a transformative method of printing that takes your image and transfers it onto a polyester or polyester coated fabric using thermal heat.
+Sublimation banner printing creates more durable products because it imbeds the ink directly into the surface fabric.
 While the traditional methods print an image on a surface leading to more wear and tear.

 Dye sublimation printing is becoming a more popular form of printing due to its versatility.
 Since this method of printing creates more durable images, companies have the ability to use these prints both inside and outside.
 This is appealing to businesses that are printing large outdoor banners and advertisements.
-Dye sublimation also allows more diversity in the shapes and sizes it can print.
-If your sublimation printer can print it, you can transfer it onto an object.
+Dye sublimation also allows more diversity in the shapes, sizes, and textures it can print.
+If your sublimation machine can print it, you can transfer it onto an object.

 How Does Dye Sublimation Work?